Pride of the Pack: Staff Sgt. Hunter Hall

-U.S. Air Force Staff Sgt.
-Hunter Hall, 8th Fighter Wing emergency actions controller, stands for a photo at Kunsan Air Base, Republic of Korea, July 8, 2024.
-Hall was selected as Kunsan’s Pride of the Pack for the week of July 8-12.
-(U.S. Air Force photo by Staff Sgt.
-Nicholas Ross)
+Staff Sgt.
+Hunter Hall, 8th Fighter Wing emergency actions controller, was selected as the 8th FW’s Pride of the Pack for the week of July 8-12.

+Hall worked with Pacific Air Forces on the largest rewrite for the command and control PACAF training plan in 10 years.
+Through his efforts, 63 tasks were found that needed further scrutiny or removal, saving more than 10 hours of training for 177 controllers across 12 locations in the Pacific.

+Hall revised the controller certification briefing with wing leadership to provide structure to the certification process and continuity between wing commanders, and ensured members could demonstrate their knowledge of the 8th FW’s mission.

 |Date Taken: